jsteenkamp/orbital-site/pages/quote/index.md

-> Do the simple thing first
+> Do the simple thing first.
+Take the path that makes future change easier.